 During the tour of the three-story cell house, one also encounters the most notorious criminals the U.S. produced in the first half of the last century.
 A few examples?
 Al Capone, for example.
 He is the most notorious of the 1576 inmates of the country’s most famous prison.
 Al Capone ruled the Chicago underworld in the late 1920s, doing business during the Prohibition era in illegal alcohol trafficking and illegal gambling, as well as prostitution and racketeering.
 To the outside world, Capone liked to portray himself as a clean businessman.
 He initially served his sentence in Atlanta, Georgia, where he is said to have lived like a king.
 This was to change radically when he was transferred to the newly completed maximum-security Alcatraz prison in 1934.
 Even participation in the work program – making traffic signs – was considered a perk here.
 Other celebrities among the 302 prisoners on the island at any one time were “Machine Gun” Kelly, who had his wife drive him around in his heyday, and “The Birdman” Robert Stroud, a killer who bred birds in prison (and about whom a movie was even made).

 One luxury shared by the prisoners was the occasional view of San Francisco and the Golden Gate Bridge, which was under construction at the time.
-Once the longest suspension bridge in the world, with a span of 1280 meters and a total length of 2.7 kilometers, the Golden Gate Bridge, part of U.S. Highway 101, connects San Francisco to the north shore of the Bay and Marin County nearly 70 meters above the water.
+Once the longest suspension bridge in the world, with a span of 1400 yards and a total length of 1.6 miles, the Golden Gate Bridge, part of U.S. Highway 101, connects San Francisco to the north shore of the Bay and Marin County nearly 230 feet above the water.
 Apart from the fact that it is impossible to imagine the Bay Area’s transportation network with its seven million people without it, the bridge is the city’s best-known landmark and, along with New York’s Statue of Liberty, America’s symbol par excellence.

 From Pier 33, conveniently located near Fisherman’s Wharf, our ferry takes just fifteen minutes to cross to Alcatraz.
 On the way, the Golden Gate Bridge presents itself in its full glory.
 This is not always the case due to the frequent fog coming from the sea through the bay and over the hills.
 The city is known for this and for its very different microclimates.
 At the Golden Gate, it can be very cool, while in the center it is very warm in summer.
 These conditions also contributed to the fact that the bay was not discovered until 1775.
 Explorers like Francis Drake had already explored the region in the 16th century.
 However, the fog often prevented the view of the strait and the bay.
 The settlement, named San Francisco de Assis by missionaries in memory of St. Francis of Assisi, had only 900 inhabitants in 1848.
 With the beginning of the gold rush in the area around Sacramento and the Sierra Nevada, which is easily accessible via the Sacramento River, this number skyrocketed to over 20,000 within a year – and gave the strait the name it has today.